cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

  - RTL Viewer
     + Choose _Tools > Netlist Viewer > RTL Viewer_ from the menu
     + Drill down in the hierarchy to see the netlist for the counter
     + Does the RTL viewer match your expectations?
-Where would the critical path go on this diagram?
     + Choose _File > Close_ from menu to close the RTL viewer
  - Technology Map Viewer
     + Choose _Tools > Netlist Viewer > Technology Map Viewer (Post-Fitting)_
-    + Drill down in the hierarchy to see the implementation of the counter
+    + Drill down into the subtractor all the way to see the implementation of the full adder
     + Does the technology viewer match your expectations?
-Where would the critical path go on this diagram?
-    + Choose _File > Close_ from the menu to close the technology map viewer
+    + Choose _File > Close_ from the menu to close the technology map
+       viewer
  - Chip Planner
     + Choose _Tools > Chip Planner_ from the menu
     + Identify where the logic used to implement your design is located in the FPGA
     + Choose _File > Close_ from the menu to close the chip planner

 The next step is to analyze the area of your design.